chaoss/augur/docs/source/docker/getting-started.rst

 .. note::

   Linux is currently the only supported platform for the script.
 Docker is slightly differant on macOS.
 Additionally, the script uses a network alias for local connections which is done differantly for macOS.
-If you are feeling adventurous and want to try to get the script to work on macOS start by replacing ``ifconfig lo:0 10.254.254.254`` with ``ifconfig lo0 alias 10.254.254.254``
+The script will setup the alias for macOS correctly but it is untested for macOS and can be unpredictable.

 Docker Setup Script
 -------------------